 Here are the six basic finger and hand grips used on handholds:

 Learn Grips in a Gym

-If you’re new to climbing, practice all these grips in an indoor gym.
-Many of the artificial handholds are ideal for each of the different grips.
+If you’re new to rock climbing, practice all these grips in an indoor gym.
+Many of the artificial handholds used in a gym are ideal to learn each of the different grips.
 Learn and practice them inside then take those skills outside.